Skip to content

 2. Select Create data sync.

-3. Choose User Attributes under Data Type.
+3. Choose any sync under Data Type.

-4. Reference the Snowflake source from Step 2.
+4. Reference the source from Step 2.

 5. Select SQL and write a SQL query that returns user data from your warehouse.
 Your SQL query defines the data that syncs to Braze.
 The query result becomes the schema for your sync.